sage-code/maj/verbs.md

 suffix: ra <= would have / should have

-* io leru'ra da su mi lexu'pa = I would have read but he didn't let me
+* jo leru'ra da su mi lexu'pa = I would have read but he didn't let me
-* io pa leru'be poi su mi lexu'pa = I have not read because he do not let me
+* jo pa leru'vo poi su mi lexu'pa = I have not read because he do not let me
-* io dotu leru asi su dovu sh lexu'me en paqa = I have a debt to read so you have to let me alone
+* jo dotu leru asi su dovu sh lexu'me en paqa = I have a debt to read so you have to let me alone

 ## Verb conjugation